-There are a few different ways to measure flight speed: level flight, meaning the speed it takes to fly in a straight line, and diving flight, meaning the speed at which the bird plunges down to kill its prey.
+There are two different ways to measure flight speed: level flight, meaning the speed it takes to fly in a straight line and diving flight, meaning the speed at which the bird plunges down to kill its prey.
 The latter type of flight is generally much faster, but for obvious reasons, it can only be sustained for a few seconds at a time.
 Complicating matters is that many species are classified according to the highest recorded individual flight speed rather than the average flight speed.
 This article will take all factors into account when listing the fastest birds in the world.

 The common swift is a medium-sized bird with curved wings and a forked tail.
 It spends the spring and summer in its natural breeding territories of Europe and Asia and travels to the southern part of Africa for the winter.

 Curiously, the common swift seems to have two different modes of level flight.
 When it’s in normal flight, it prefers to maintain a consistent speed of 22 to 26 mph.
 But in the breeding season, the swift seems to have a whole new gear.
 As it tries to court a mate, the bird can reach a maximum level flight speed of around 70 mph by altering its wing profile and aerodynamic performance, even while ascending through the air.
 These social displays are called screaming parties because of the harsh sounds it makes while in flight.